 None.
-He has the right to hang it on a wall at home, and that’s it.
-He might resell the work but in France, the rights of reproduction and exploitation belong to you as long as you have not sold them these.
-The person who buys original art cannot make reproductions and sell them, cannot use the characters created for commercial use, etc etc. If you sell originals, inform your customers and better still: write this on their invoice that mentions these restrictions.
+They have the right to hang it on a wall at home, and that’s it.
+They might resell the work but in France, the rights of reproduction and exploitation belong to you as long as you have not sold them these.
+The person who buys original art cannot make reproductions and sell them, cannot use the characters created for commercial use, etc etc. If you sell originals, inform your customers and better still: write these restrictions on your invoice.

 - English is not my first language, mistakes were made.

 - You will find different experiences and different figures: This article reflects my experience.